rishabjaincs/E-election/README.md

-Basic Login app with sign up and forgot passowrd included
+Basic Login app with sign up and forgot password included